Student Center, Housing and Dining Planning

-Arcadia Flats is an innovative apartment-style housing complex under construction in the Hilltop Village.
+Arcadia Flats opened in 2021 and is an innovative apartment-style housing complex in the center of campus for upper-level and graduate students.

 • Exterior of Valley Dining Center at night